 - Some Goosebumps books, like Let's Get Invisible and The Horror At Camp Jellyjam, use this trope.

 - At the Holiday House in The Thief of Always there are four seasons a day, every night is Christmas, and the House grants any wish, all made possible by a man called Mr. Hood.
-Eventually though, Harvey's curiosity and growing suspicions about the House lead him to discover some unpleasant truths...
+Eventually, though, Harvey's curiosity and growing suspicions about the House lead him to discover some unpleasant truths...

 - Animorphs has The Sharing, a Scouts-esque club for community service that is actually a front to recruit hosts for the Yeerk invasion.

 - The Isle o' Smiles in Dragon Quest VI, reached by mobile island, containing a bar that ferries those who board it from Aridea.
 It is, of course, a trap.
-The staff are actually demons, leading to Jamirus, second of the Archfiend's lieutenants.
+The staff are actually demons, leading to Jamirus, the second of the Archfiend's lieutenants.
 You end up using it as the dream world's water transport, at which point it doubles as an inn.